SALISBURY AND WILTON SWIFTS (SAWS)

 In order to achieve these aims, we:

 Give talks and Swift experiences to the public, schools, businesses etc.

 Encourage the provision of nesting sites in new-builds.

 Give support and advice on the provision of nest boxes on homes, public buildings, churches and businesses.

 If you would like to help with this project in any way, take a look at our Volunteers page.

 To learn more about Swifts come on one of our walks or book a speaker for your group, school or organisation.

-We are "not for profit" and if you would like to donate funds to further our aims please contact us.
+We are "not for profit" and if you would like to donate funds to further our aims please click on the donate button below.

 N.B.
 We are not equipped or trained in the rehabilitation of injured birds or young birds that may have fallen out of their nests.

 If you do find a fallen Swift, take a look at this page for advice and contact details of local experts in this field.